Information Collection And Use

 – Types of cookies used by the Services and the possibility to de-activate them

-The Site deploys the following cookies, while always offering the possibility to de-activate them, except for third-party cookies, that can be de-activated by the users directly on the owners’ websites using the links provided below:
+The Site deploys the following cookies, while always offering the possibility to de-activate them, except for third-party cookies, which can be de-activated by the users directly on the owners’ websites using the links provided below:

 - Technical browsing or session cookies, strictly necessary for the Services’ functioning and to provide the users with a service that has been explicitly requested by them;